umr-ds/DR4DNA/README.md

 # Usage:

-SAIR-DNA Control Overview:
+DR4DNA Control Overview:
 ![overview.png](documentation/overview.png)
-The first line displays the most current information from SAIR-DNA.
+The first line displays the most current information from DR4DNA.
 Following right below is the MAGIC information about the decoded data.
 This gives an indication to which filetype was encoded and if the file header is correct.

 The third row contains the list of possible invalid packets as calculated from the tagged rows.

 Switch to select single or multiple error detection mode.
-By default, SAIR-DNA assumes only a single corrupt packet is corrupt.
+By default, DR4DNA assumes only a single corrupt packet is corrupt.
 Switching to multiple error mode typically requires more known data

 ![single_multiple.png](documentation/single_multiple.png)